GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

 ### Genesys Cloud account

-* Genesys Cloud license.
+* A Genesys Cloud license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing page") in the Genesys website.
 * The Master Admin role.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.

 ### AWS account